MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 > [!NOTE]
 > \*.datawarehouse.pbidedicated.windows.net is being replaced by \*.datawarehouse.fabric.microsoft.com.
 During this transition process, make sure to have both endpoints open to ensure Dataflow Gen2 refresh.

-Additionally, for proper Fabric workload execution, when any other cloud data connections (both data sources and output destinations) are used with an on-premises data source connection in a workload query, you must also open the necessary endpoints to ensure that the on-premises data gateway has line-of-sight access to those cloud data sources.
+Additionally, when any other cloud data connections (both data sources and output destinations) are used with an on-premises data source connection in a workload query, you must also open the necessary endpoints to ensure that the on-premises data gateway has line-of-sight access to those cloud data sources.

 ## Network ports test